barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

 - `charter-validate.mjs` – CLI helper to validate charter JSON offline against the shared schema.
 - `validate-docx-template.mjs`, `sync-charter-template.mjs` – Utilities for decoding, editing, and linting the DOCX template prior to encoding.
 - `pdf/charter.html` – Legacy HTML reference used to design the PDF export layout.
+- `doc-types/ddp/` – Runtime assets (schema, field rules, prompts, encoded DOCX) that allow the document router to serve the Design & Development Plan.
+- `ddp/` – Editor-focused copies of the DDP template, schema, and the `ddp-validate.mjs` CLI so template authors can lint payloads and sync the DOCX outside the runtime folder.

 ## Public assets (`public/`)
 - `favicon.svg`, `robots.txt`, and other static assets Vite serves without processing.
 Extend this folder with brand imagery or downloadable resources.